microsoft/BotFramework-WebChat/SAMPLES.md

 # Custom rendering activity or attachment

+With the latest version of Web Chat, you can also render activities or attachments that Web Chat does not support out-of-the-box.
+Activities and attachments render are sent thru a customizable pipeline that modeled after [Redux middleware](https://redux.js.org/api/applymiddleware).
+The pipeline is flexible enough that you can do the following tasks easily:

+- Decorate existing activities/attachments
+- Add new activities/attachments
+- Replace existing activities/attachments (or remove them)
+- Daisy chain middleware together

 ## Show GitHub repository as an attachment

+If you want to display a deck of GitHub repository cards, you can create a new React component for the GitHub repository and add it as a middleware for attachment.

 <img alt="Screenshot with custom GitHub repository attachment" src="https://raw.githubusercontent.com/Microsoft/BotFramework-WebChat/v4/doc/sample-custom-github-repository-attachment.png" width="396" />